reqT/reqT/docs/lab2.md

   * *Preparation for task 1.* Quality Requirements:

-    * Read Chapter 6 on Quality Requirements in the course text book [Lauesen2001].
+    * Read Chapter 6 on Quality Requirements in the course text book [Lau](https://cs.lth.se/krav/literature/).

-    * Look at the video lecture on [Quper from Öredev here.](http://cs.lth.se/krav/quality-requirements/)
+    * Look at the video lecture on [Quper from Öredev here](http://cs.lth.se/krav/quality-requirements/).

-    * Read the paper on quality requriements [**QUPER**] (download pdf on internal Canvas page) Regnell, Björn, Richard Berntsson Svensson, and Thomas Olsson.
-"Supporting roadmapping of quality requirements."
-IEEE software 25.2 (2008). doi: 10.1109/MS.2008.48
+    * Read the paper on quality requirements [QUPER](https://cs.lth.se/krav/literature/).

     *  **Select and write down** at least three quality requirements relevant to your course project.
 They should cover at least two different types of quality aspects (e.g. capacity, accuracy, performance, security, usability, ...).

   * *Preparation for task 2.* Release Planning:

-    * Read the paper on release planning [**RP**] (download pdf on internal Canvas page) Ruhe, Gunther, and Moshood Omolade Saliu.
-"The art and science of software release planning."
-IEEE software 22.6 (2005): 47-53.  doi: 10.1109/MS.2005.164
+    * Read the paper on release planning [RP](https://cs.lth.se/krav/literature/).

     * **Select and write down** 3 features and 2 stakeholders from your project and make estimates of relative *benefit* for each feature from the viewpoint of each stakeholder, and estimates of relative *cost* for each feature from development and test perspectives, e.g. using e.g. the 100$-method from [lab1](http://cs.lth.se/krav/labs/lab1).
 Use fictitious estimates if necessary but aim to be realistic if possible.
 Create a tables with your estimates for each feature id similar to the following: